Clinical-Genomics/cg/.github/ISSUE_TEMPLATE/technical-debt.md

 ### **Proposed Resolution**
 <!--
-Suggest how to resolve the technical debt:
+In broad terms and briefly, describe what is needed to address the technical debt (fill one or more of the following sub-sections):
 -->
 - **Refactoring:** Rewrite the affected code
 - **Tooling:** Add or update tools to mitigate the debt